bgachara/bgachara.github.io/posts/pl.md

 - We may store in that box any value of the correct type for that box, data objects.
 - We may also name boxes, any expression that denotes that box.
 - Operations on data include arithmetic, accessing elements, dereferencing.

+## What is the best programming language??

+- *Insert shoe and car analogy.
+- *Also insert good mechanic analogy.

+## Programming paradigm

+- This is an approach to programming a computer based on a mathematical theory or a coherent set of principles.
+- Each paradigm supports a set of concepts that makes it the best for a certain kind of problem.
+- Different programming problems need different programming concepts to solve them cleanly and one or two paradigms do not contain the right concepts.

+### Paradigm property

+- Observable non-determinism
+  - non-determinism is when the execution of program is not completely determined by its specification, i.e at some point during the execution the specification allows the program to choose what to do next.
+  - During execution, this choice is made by a part of the runtime called the scheduler.
+  - Non-determinism is observable if a user can see different results from executions that start at the same internal configuration.
+- Named State